Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Spin-hydrodynamic conventions and connection to the initial state

 In the initial state of a high-energy nuclear collision we assume boost invariance around midrapidity and vanishing transverse flow, so that $u^\mu=(1,0,0,0)$ at $\tau\to 0^+$.
 Following Ref.~\cite{Giacalone:2025}, only the spatial components of $S^\mu$ are taken to be nonzero initially and are parameterized as $S^i = n^i S$, with a unit vector $n^i$ defining the random orientation of the event-wise polarization and a scalar amplitude $S$, see Eq.~\eqref{eq:S_vec}.
-The corresponding initial spin density per unit rapidity at midrapidity, Eq.~\eqref{eq:S_rapidity}, is implemented in our model through the smeared participant sum $\mathcal{S}({\bf x})$ in Eq.~\eqref{eq:S_field}, which provides a concrete realization of $S({\bf x})$ that can be used as input for spin-hydrodynamic simulations.
+The corresponding initial spin density per unit rapidity at midrapidity, Eq.~\eqref{eq:S_rapidity}, is implemented in our model through the smeared participant sum $\mathcal{S}({\bf x})$ in Eq.~\eqref{eq:S_field}.
+In this sense, $\mathcal{S}({\bf x})$ provides the operational mapping between the initial-state participant spin distribution and the spin-density field used as input to spin-hydrodynamic evolution.